brianreworded/nytimes-book-reviews/README.md

 - The primary ID system for the NY Times Books did not work for me (all entries were 0s).
 So, I used the first ISBN code for the books as the ID.
 In the cases I tried with, it worked well.
 However, because it is not a normal ID system, there may be circumstances that the code may break.

+- I noticed that there appeared to be some duplicate entries in the database -- I'm not sure why exactly!

+Ways I could make it better (other than web design and improving sign in and login features):

+- I noticed that there appear to be some duplicate entries in the database -- I'm not sure why exactly but I could try to filter them out.

+- The main personal review database is not currently connected in the other direction on the home page.
+In other words, past entries and corresponding ratings will not show up to the user after the initial search.
+This idea could improve the website experience significantly for the end user.

+- I could add better filters for the book summaries and/or improve the search functions so the requirements are not so strict.